-Without an effective sales enablement strategy, your sales team can say goodbye to meeting quota at the end of the year.
-That’s because sales enablement is a framework for predictably increasing sales productivity by providing content, training and coaching to sales professionals.
+Without effective sales enablement strategies, your sales team can say goodbye to meeting quota at the end of the year.
+That’s because sales enablement is a framework for predictably increasing sales productivity by providing content, tools, training and coaching to sales professionals.
 Just as steel is the framework of modern industry—enabling everything from overseas travel to seventy-floor skyscrapers—a sales enablement framework should be at the center of your sales team’s growth strategy.

 Companies with sales enablement in place see 22.7 percent more quota achievement than those without and a 14.5 percent better win rate, according to CSO Insights’ 4th Annual Sales Enablement Study.
 The survey additionally found that 61 percent of surveyed organizations had a dedicated sales enablement person, program or function in 2018, compared to only 19.3 percent in 2013.
 Of that number, 95.6 percent met at least some of their expectations.
 But only 34.4% of those with a dedicated enablement function met most or all of their expectations, which translated into a 12.5% better win rate compared to the study’s average.

 If you’ve had trouble getting sales enablement to demonstrate results or don’t know where to start, we can help.
-Here are four sales enablement practices your organization can enact right away to empower your sales team and win more deals.
+Here are four sales enablement best practices your organization can enact right away to empower your sales team and win more deals.

 1. Create a Charter